tiaspaces/docker-handson-labs/build-your-first-app.md

 #### 6. Run the Docker Container

-Start a container from the built image and map the container’s port to a port on your local machine:
+Start a container from the built image and map the container’s port to a port on your sandbox:

 ```bash
 docker run -p 7001:5000 webapp